From the Headmaster

 Mrs. Lana Gallucci-Genta will replace Mrs. Cavallo in 2nd grade.
 Lana brings 20 plus years of teaching experience to CCS.

 Mrs. Tamara Mykhaylevych, one of our part-time nurses and a school parent, is not returning.
 We are looking for someone to replace the two days Tamara provided her nursing expertise.

 Ms. Allison Sweeney, PreK teacher, accepted a full-time second grade teaching position at another Christian school in the area.
 We thank Ally for her servant’s heart.

 Dr. Palmer, Mrs. Bofinger, and Mr. Howard will pick up some additional teaching assignments (science & math) in the middle school this year.
-All three have science and/or math in our backgrounds.
+All three have science and/or math in their backgrounds.

 Mr. Gebhardt will be directing the high school drama production this year which will now be in the spring.

-Be watching for an announcement next week concerning the hiring of a security officer.
+Be watching for an announcement soon concerning the hiring of a security officer.
 The state security money will be used to cover this cost.

 I Timothy 1:12 sums up how I feel about being in the ministry.
 It says, “And I thank Christ Jesus our Lord, who hath enabled me, for that he counted me faithful, putting me into the ministry.”
 Serving the Lord in Christian education since 1977 (42 years) has been a wonderful experience, not always easy, but still fulfilling.
 Time and time again, God has demonstrated His care for His ministries.
 Quite often God has used you here at CCS through prayers and financial support.
 Paul said it well in 1 Thessalonians 1:2-3a, “We give thanks to God always for you all, making mention of you in our prayers; Remembering without ceasing your work of faith…” On behalf of Cumberland Christian School, thank you very much.